 In all your art pieces and in the gallery work, you seem to be a man who loves a conspiracy theory.
 You always want to take a sideways glance at something and say, how about if you look at it this way?

 [laughs] Why do you say this?
 I can see myself in that description, but I don't think I have the anxiety or the paranoia that comes with the idea of somebody interested in conspiracies.
 I don't believe there is one truth.
 If we go back to the beginning of our conversation, it's a question of how you remember something or how you, on the linguistic level, express ideas.
-I'm sure you have experiences that you try to explain something with some words, and you realise that if you rephrase it in a different way, the meaning is better and the idea is slightly different.
+I'm sure you have experiences that you try to explain something with some words, and you realize that if you rephrase it in a different way, the meaning is better and the idea is slightly different.

 Are any questions answered about 'Rocky II' the artwork, and what happens to the private detective at the end?

 Without revealing too much, I can say the mystery about 'Rocky II' is totally resolved at some point and to the great surprise of the detective.
 What happen to the detective in the end is much more open ended, but it is clear to me that he understood the value of his unusual journey and certainly encountered someone he could develop a friendship with.
-All of this is what really happened, and not something I ever intended to organise.
+All of this is what really happened, and not something I ever intended to organize.
 I just saw it happen in front of the camera.

 The film is not only about 'Rocky II,' but also about all the things that happen on the way to find it.
-But the film could not happen without 'Rocky II' because this unusual object encapsulates or summarises the tension between reality and fiction that is at the center of this quest.
+But the film could not happen without 'Rocky II' because this unusual object encapsulates or summarizes the tension between reality and fiction that is at the center of this quest.
 In that sense, 'Rocky II' is not a 100 percent Hitchockian McGuffin (like the suitcase in Pulp Fiction is, for example).
 The nature of the mysterious object everybody is after is important to know.
 'Rocky II' is a fake rock, but not a fake target.

 I'd like to know what you hope the viewer gets out of the film.